-In Gin No. 11 Recipes, Gin No. 6 Recipes, Mighty Gin Recipes
+In Gin No. 11 Recipes, Gin No. 6 Recipes

 The Last Word has been a favorite cocktail of ours for awhile; it’s herbaceous, complex and extremely sippable, and it uses one of our favorite base spirits (gin) and one of our favorite modifiers (Chartreuse).
 We had a fun conversation about this drink on Twitter recently, and decided to write about it as well.